-8.3.1 In considering management of COVID-19 infection transmission, the employer must consider the following principles:

-- 8.3.1.1 To prevent the COVID-19 workplace infection, the employer must develop a policy/or integrate COVID-19 management into the existing mine's Health and Safety policy, COP and procedure/s of suspected and positive cases, while at the same time developing infection controls. - 8.3.1.2 The mine's COP and procedure must include the following for employees who have signs and/or symptoms of COVID-19: - A dedicated 24-hour number of which employees will use to reach the mine's dedicated healthcare workers or the mine's contracted service/s of healthcare workers assigned to assist with COVID-19;

-- Procedure to report when an employee is sick or experiencing symptoms of COVID-19; - iii.
-How, where and the duration (the required number of days being determined by the NICD) of isolation will take place for employees suspected of being infected with COVID-19; - The site/s where employees with suspected COVID-19 infection will be screened, diagnosed and treated.
-This must include what will lead to admission to a health care facility and all associated transport arrangements; - v.
-The requirements of self-isolation; and - vi.
-Include case information questionnaire for self-administration in cases of suspected cases who are self-isolating after being screen by the designated healthcare worker. - NOTE: The criteria for a PUI are dynamic and change from time to time.
-For the latest criteria visit the NICD website.
+- 8.3.1 In considering management of COVID-19 infection transmission, the employer must consider the following principles: - 8.3.1.1 Ensure that employees returning from areas which are regarded as epicentres of COVID-19 are quarantined for 14 days before they return to work. - 8.3.1.2 To prevent the COVID-19 workplace infection, the employer must develop a policy and/or integrate COVID-19 management into the existing mine's policies, COPs and standard operating procedures for Health and Safety. - 8.3.1.3The mine's COP and procedure must include the following for employees who have signs and/or symptoms of COVID-19: - A dedicated 24-hour hotline which employees will use to reach the mine's dedicated healthcare workers or the mine's contracted service/s of healthcare workers assigned to assist with COVID-19; - ii.
+Procedure to report when an employee is sick or experiencing symptoms of COVID-19; - iii.
+How, where and the duration (the required number of days being determined by the NICD) of isolation will take place for employees suspected of being infected with COVID-19; - iv.
+The site/s where employees with suspected COVID-19 infection will be screened, diagnosed and treated.
+This must include what will lead to